Vector visibility: Why DPI is a must for vector packet processing

 Traffic visibility, specifically application awareness, plays a key role in VPP.
 It forms the basis for protocol or application-aware vectoring – that means, the creation of vectors where packets of similar attributes are batched together.
 It also enables a more efficient load balancing of packets within a forwarding graph.

 This visibility is delivered by traffic inspection tools such as the new R&S®vPACE (Vectoring Protocol Application Classification Engine), a vectoring-enabled DPI engine capable of classifying and detecting applications and protocols in real time in high speeds.
-R&S®vPACE is developed specifically for VPP, and caters to an array of vector-based packet processing frameworks including the VPP FD.io.
+R&S®vPACE is developed specifically for VPP, and caters to an array of vector-based packet processing frameworks including the VPP FD.io and DPDK Graph.

 R&S®vPACE can be embedded within a virtualized network function to identify packets by the underlying application, protocol or service.
 Using advanced methods such as statistical, behavioral and heuristics analysis and machine learning, R&S®vPACE replaces shallow inspection techniques typically used to support VPP to deliver deeper insights into the traffic navigating the VPP forwarding graph.